anton-k/dragon-osc/README.md

 We can write `case value` and the message is going to be sent only if current value equals to the case.
 Also we can use this method with integer and string

+There are many more widgets you can check out the full list at the section `Widgets` of this guide.

 ### Let's make tabs

-Also we can group Ui's with tabs:
+Also we can group UI's with tabs:

 ~~~yaml
 tabs: